fromafrica/rex/README.md

-# rex frontend framework
+# what's rex?

 React?
 Svelte?
 Vue?
 Angular?
 Solid? nah.

-This is powered by the web components.
+This is powered by web components.

-You use TypeScript + Tailwind to do amazing work in a javascript payload that's less than 50kb.
+You use TypeScript + Tailwind to do amazing work in a final javascript payload that's less than 50KB.

 The only build step happens in these two dependencies.